 Artistic director: Walter Boudreau

 Sandeep Bhagwati is a multiple awardwinning composer, theatre director and media artist.
-He studied at Mozarteum Salzburg (Austria), Institut de Coordination Acoustique/Musique IRCAM Paris (France) and graduated with a Diploma in Composition from Hochschule für Musik und Theater München (Germany).
-His compositions and “comprovisations” in all genres (including 6 operas) have been performed by leading performers at leading venues and festivals worldwide.
-He has directed international music festivals and intercultural exchange projects with Indian and Chinese musicians and lead new music ensembles.
+He studied at Mozarteum Salzburg (Austria), Institut de Coordination Acoustique/Musique IRCAM Paris (France) and graduated with a Diplom in Composition from Hochschule für Musik und Theater München (Germany) His compositions and comprovisations in all genres (including 6 operas) have been performed by leading performers at leading venues and festivals worldwide.
+He has directed international music festivals and intercultural exchange projects with Indian and Chinese musicians and leading new music ensembles.
 He was a Professor of Composition at Karlsruhe Music University, and Composer-in-Residence at the IRCAM Paris, ZKM Center for Arts and Media Karlsruhe, Beethoven Orchestra Bonn, Institute for Electronic Music Graz, CalArts Los Angeles, Heidelberg University and Tchaikovsky Conservatory Moscow.
-He was also a guest professor at Heidelberg University in 2009.
-As Canada Research Chair for Inter-X Arts at Concordia University Montréal since 2006, he currently directs matralab, a research/creation center for intercultural and interdisciplinary arts.
-His current work centers on “comprovisation”, inter-traditional aesthetics, the aesthetics of interdisciplinarity, gestural theatre, sonic theatre and interactive visual and non-visual scores.
-Since 2010, he is also the director of Hexagram Concordia, a centre for researchcreation in media arts with a faculty of 45 artist-researchers and extensive state-ofthe-art facilities.
+He also was a guest professor at Heidelberg University in 2009 and has been invited as a visiting research fellow to the University of Arts Berlin in 2013/14.

 Canadian composer of chamber, choral and piano works that have been performed in Europe and North America.
 Charles-Antoine Fréchette studied choral singing with Gilbert Patenaude and piano with Marie Roby at the Maîtrise des Petits Chanteurs du Mont-Royal in Montréal from 1991—99 and piano with Claude Labelle at the École de musique Vincent-d’Indy in Montréal from 1999—2001.
 He later studied composition with Michel Gonneville at the Conservatoire de musique du Québec à Montréal from 2001—07 and has studied composition at McGill University in Montréal since 2007.
-Among his honours are the Médaille du Gouverneur Général from the École de musique Vincent-d’Indy (2001), First Prize in the category Piano in the competition for young composers of the CBC (2003, for Trajectoire) and two prizes in the category Solo-Duo of the competition for young composers of SOCAN (First Prize, 2004, for Soledad Sonora; Third Prize, 2004, for Transfiguration).
+Among his honours are the Médaille du Gouverneur Général from the École de musique Vincent-d’Indy (2001), First Prize in the category Piano in the competition for young composers of the CBC (2003, for Trajectoire) and two prizes in the category Solo-Duo of the competition for young composers of SOCAN Foundation (First Prize, 2004, for Soledad Sonora; Third Prize, 2004, for Transfiguration).
 He is currently working on a doctorate in composition at McGill University under the supervision of Philippe Leroux.
-He has received grants and commissions from the CAC, CALQ and CIRMMT.
-His works have been performed by Toronto’s New Music Concerts, by trombonist/conductor Alain Trudel, Vйronique Lacroix (ECM+), Lorraine Vaillancourt (NEM), Diotima string quartet, McGill Percussion Ensemble, Ensemble Chorum, Sylvio Gualda and many others.
+He has received grants and commissions from the CCA, CALQ and CIRMMT.
+His works have been performed by Toronto’s New Music Concerts, by trombonist/conductor Alain Trudel, Véronique Lacroix (ECM+), Lorraine Vaillancourt (NEM), Diotima string quartet, McGill Percussion Ensemble, Ensemble Chorum, Sylvio Gualda and many others.

 Born in 1974 in New-Brunswick, Pierre Michaud is an assistant-professor of composition at the Université de Montréal Music Faculty.
 He holds a doctorate degree in composition from the Université de Montréal Music Faculty with complimentary studies at the Jan Levoslav Bella Conservatory in Slovakia, Université de Moncton, Mount Allison University and IRCAM in Paris.
-Heard in concert series and festivals across Canada, Central America, Asia and Europe, his works have been performed by: the Bozzini Quartet, SMCQ, Susan Narucki, the Shanghai Symphony, the Winnipeg Symphony, the CBC Radio Orchestra, the Bratislava Chamber Soloists amongst others.
+Heard in concert series and festivals across Canada, Central America, Asia and Europe, his works have been performed by: the Quatuor Bozzini, SMCQ, Susan Narucki, the Shanghai Symphony, the Winnipeg Symphony, the CBC Radio Orchestra, the Bratislava Chamber Soloists amongst others.
 His music has been aired nationally on Slovak State Radio, CBC Radio Two and Espace musique.

 After piano studies at the Conservatoire de musique de Montréal, Roxanne Turcotte focused on composition and music technology, earning a master’s degree in electroacoustic composition from the Université de Montréal, where she studied under Marcelle Deschênes, Francis Dhomont and Serge Garant.
 Active as a composer and sound designer, Turcotte has built her aesthetics around a cinema-like art of integration.
 She also creates and performs music for television, cinema, radio, the stage, the Internet, and circus arts, in addition to creating sound, music, and visual installations.
 She is asked to sit on composition juries, and she regularly performs composition training sessions and workshops.
 The music of Roxanne Turcotte has won numerous awards and distinctions: 6th “Villes manifestes” Radio Art Competition (La Muse en circuit, France, 2005), Bourges Electroacoustic and Sound Art International Competition (France, 2005, ’07, ’08), and Prix collégien de musique contemporaine (Sherbrooke, Québec, 2010).
 Roxanne Turcotte is currently working on the integration of sound installations and live performance.